-This time Zucker and Abrams are spoofing, most notably, Elvis films and WWII spy movies.
+This time Zucker and Abrahams are spoofing, most notably, Elvis films and WWII spy movies.
 Val Kilmer stars as Nick Rivers, a handsome American 50s-style rock and roll singer.
 While performing in East Germany, he falls in love with a beautiful heroine and becomes involved with the French Resistance.
 Written by

 11 of 13 people found this review helpful.

 Was this review helpful to you?